 Originally created to make procurement teams consider both the positive and negative social impacts of their projects, the SVA did its part for encouraging greater awareness and engagement with social value across government projects.
 But, post-2020 – with the ongoing repercussions of COVID-19 and all the inequalities it has exposed – it’s time for a stricter, more targeted approach to social value and government procurement.

 According to the government, as of 1st January 2021, “social value should be explicitly evaluated in all central government procurement, […] rather than just ‘considered’ as currently required under the Public Services (Social Value) Act 2012.”

 The wording change from social value being ‘considered’ to ‘explicitly evaluated’ highlights a big shift in the government’s approach to social value.
 As we’ve been saying over the past few months, social value, sustainability, and CSR are no longer things that are ‘nice to have’, but rather essential, valuable priorities for any business or authority.
 And it’s great to see this notion reflected in the government’s own guidelines.

-The new model will also lower the minimum weighting of social value in government contracts from 20% to 10%.
+A minimum weighting of 10% of the total score for social value will soon apply to all tenders in government procurement, a higher weighting can also be applied if justified.
 This affords greater opportunities to smaller businesses and social enterprises to compete for government contracts.
 Could it lead to a reduction in all supplier submissions, meaning less social value is being pledged?
 There is always the possibility, but we would not consider it likely.